digego/extempore/docs/memory.rst

 #.
 The **audio zone**: there is a zone allocated for each audio frame
    processed, be that sample by sample, or buffer by buffer.
 The zones extent is for the duration of the audio frame (i.e. is deallocated at the end of the frame).

-The `DSP basics`_ post covers audio processing in Extempore.
+..
+TODO The `DSP basics`_ post covers audio processing in Extempore.

 #. **Closure zones**: all 'top level' closures (any closure created
    using ``bind-func``) has an associated zone created at compile time